2024 Best Dividend Stocks in Singapore

 As the largest bank in Singapore and Southeast Asia, DBS Group Holdings is a linchpin of our financial landscape.

-In the latest update, DBS reported a record high net profit of S$10.3 billion in 2023 and declared a dividend of S$0.54 per share.
+In the latest update, DBS reported a profit rise of 6% to S$2.79 billion in 2024 Q2 earnings and declared a dividend of S$0.54 per share.
 This further emphasises its commitment to rewarding investors.

 2. United Overseas Bank Ltd (SGX:U11)